nilswende/nlp-toolbox/README.md

    The method returns the same list of use cases again, each of which now contains a result object.
 4. The list is then streamed, mapped to the use case results and printed to the console.

-The databases can be persisted in order to use the stored data across multiple calls of the toolbox.
+The in-memory database can be persisted in order to use the stored data across multiple calls of the toolbox.
+Neo4j is always persisted.
 An example of this is the `Persist` class, in which files can be parsed and stored as a co-occurrence graph.
 With the help of the `Analyze` class, the persisted database can be read and analyzed again.
 This makes it possible to perform the lengthy construction of the graph only once, save it and analyze it several times.
+The use case ´ClearDatabase´ can be executed to clear the persisted data.

 If the database is persisted, the results of analyses can also serve as input for other analyses.
 This is illustrated in the `PipeResults` class: A co-occurrence graph is built as usual and the PageRank scores are calculated.
 The five terms with the highest PageRank score are then in turn used as query terms for a Centroid search.